 Stunningly, the 110Q, despite its price tag, is extremely quiet to the point where cases with higher prices are louder than the 110Q.
 Provided all of that, this silent PC case has its downsides as well.
 For example, you need to give up on amazing aesthetics.
 Using the 110Q is synonymous with using a metal box, literally.

 The chassis does not have a glass panel, which is fine for its price.
 However, it is extremely compact.
 This compression takes away from the 110Q’s beauty.
 The side panels also have a cheap feel, as if made from low-quality aluminum.
 It is difficult to access the front fans too.
+If you want an even cheaper option, make sure to read our guide on the Best PC Case Under $50.

 What We Liked